 The Cabinet for Health and Family Services (the Cabinet) has established a Language Access Section to assist all Cabinet organizational units, including the Department, in effectively communicating with LEP participants, as well as complying with Federal requirements.
-The Language Access Section has qualified interpreters on staff, maintains a listing of qualified interpreters for use by Cabinet units and contractors throughout the State, contracts with a telephone interpretation service for use by Cabinet units and contractors throughout the State, contracts with a telephone interpretation service for use by Cabinet units and contractors when appropriate, provides translation services for essential program forms and documents, establishes policies and procedures applicable to the Cabinet, and provides technical assistance to Cabinet units as needed.
-Procedures employed by individual departments and units (i.e. the Department) include posting multi-lingual signs in waiting areas to explain that interpreters will be provided at no cost; using ?I Speak? cards or a telephone language identification service to help identify the primary language of LEP participants at first contact; recording the primary language of each LEP individual served; providing interpretation services at no cost to the participant served; staff training; and monitoring of staff offices and contractors.
+The Language Access Section has qualified interpreters on staff, maintains a listing of qualified interpreters for use by Cabinet units and contractors throughout the State, contracts with a telephone interpretation service for use by Cabinet units and contractors throughout the State, contracts for essential program forms and documents, establishes policies and procedures applicable to the Cabinet, and provides technical assistance to Cabinet units as needed.
+Procedures employed by individual departments and units (i.e. the Department) include posting multi-lingual signs in waiting areas to explain that interpreters will be provided at no cost; using "I Speak" cards or a telephone language identification service to help identify the primary language of LEP participants at first contact; recording the primary language of each LEP individual served; providing interpretation services at no cost to the participant served; staff training; and monitoring of staff offices and contractors.